Marzieh Hashemi: Arrest in the United States (2019)

 On 13 January 2019, Hasemi travelled to the United States to visit her family, particularly her ill brother.
 CNN reported she was traveling to visit her family and film a documentary about Black Lives Matter for Press TV.

 Hashemi was arrested at the St. Louis Lambert International Airport in Missouri by federal agents and was being held in custody in Washington DC.
 The reason for her arrest was initially unknown, but according to subsequent court documents she was being held as a material witness for a federal investigation but "has not been accused of any crime".
 According to Reuters, a United States government source told them that a grand jury was examining whether Press TV failed to register as a foreign agent which would be required if it is a propaganda outlet.
 Following testimony before a federal grand jury in Washington D.C., Hashemi was released on 23 January 2019, and returned to Iran on 30 January 2019.

-Iranian media said that, after 48 hours, she was allowed to make a call to inform her family.
-Press TV said Hashemi was denied halal food, offered only pork to eat (which is forbidden under Islamic law), and she had only eaten a packet of crackers since her detainment.
-Hashemi said that her hijab was forcibly removed and that she is only able to wear a short-sleeved shirt, again contrary to the requirements of her Muslim faith.
+Iranian media said Hashemi was denied permission to call her family for 48 hours.
+Press TV said Hashemi was denied halal food, offered only pork to eat, and she had only eaten a packet of crackers since her detainment.
+Hashemi said that her hijab was forcibly removed and that she is only able to wear a short-sleeved shirt, also contrary to the requirements of her Muslim faith.
 Hashemi had criticized US discrimination against veiled Muslim women in the past.

 According to Adam Goldman of The New York Times, Hashemi is the "Individual A." cited in the unsealed indictment of Monica Witt, who is charged with espionage for Iran.